Bring the Adventure Home | 1871 Club Print Membership Now Only $35 - Delivered Right to Your Door, Subscribe Today

 • Large and heavy to carry alone, especially when filled

 This is the Yeti I first used on a long DIY fly fishing trip, and it blew me away.
 Even in hot Florida heat, the Yeti Tundra 45 hard cooler kept all of our drinks, food, and snacks ice cold.
-The well-built and durable construction includes three inches of PermaFrost insulation to make sure your contents stay cold.
+The well-built and durable construction includes 3 inches of PermaFrost insulation to make sure your contents stay cold.
 This cooler will excel in even the hottest of conditions, which is why we dubbed it the best ice chest, as well.

-Best Backpack Cooler: Yeti Hopper M20 Backpack
+Best Backpack Cooler: Yeti Hopper M20

 Best Backpack Cooler